Here’s What It’s Like in Wuhan, the City at the Center of Coronavirus

 “It’s put us a couple of weeks work ahead of where we were during SARS,” he says.
 “So they’ve done quite a good job overall.”

-Still, people in China have been left bemused that the spread of 2019-nCoV was officially confirmed in Thailand and Japan before officials acknowledged hit had spread to other Chinese cities.
+Still, people in China have been left bemused that the spread of 2019-nCoV was officially confirmed in Thailand and Japan before officials acknowledged it had spread to other Chinese cities.
 How, for instance, could there be 117 suspected cases in affluent Hong Kong but none confirmed to date?

 That the government, at least initially, was censoring some posts on social media about the outbreak didn’t help.
 Locals in Wuhan were reduced to asking foreign friends for updates on international press reports.

-“Why the government is scared of public discussion?” wrote one user on China’s Twitter-like microblog Weibo.
-“They are slow to handle the crisis but fast to shut people up.”
+“Why is the government scared of public discussion?” wrote one user on China’s Twitter-like microblog Weibo.
+“They are slow to handle the crisis, but fast to shut people up.”

 In Wuhan, especially, there’s a sense panic in this sprawling city of 11 million, where the only faces still seen on the street remain hidden behind medical masks.
 The approach of China’s Lunar New Year holiday, when some 450 million people are expected to travel across China and internationally—some 15 million via Wuhan—to celebrate with friends and family, has injected another element of fear and risk.